-Follow this short path through the woods, and you’ll pop out on the other side with unobstructed views of Dubrovnik, the Adriatic Sea, and some pretty amazing—and unkempt—stone stairs.
+Follow this short path through the woods, and you’ll arrive on the other side with unobstructed views of Dubrovnik, the Adriatic Sea, and some pretty amazing—and unkempt—stone stairs.

-The unkempt stairs were quite possibly the best part of this hike.
-The purple and yellow wildflower bushes growing between the rocks made the beautiful scenery all the better!
+The unkempt stairs were among the best parts of this hike.
+And the purple and yellow wildflower bushes growing between the rocks made the beautiful scenery all the better.

-You’ll come across an occasional sign pointing you to Dubrovnik’s old city, which seemed unnecessary, given that there’s only one path and you’ll be staring at the city the entire way down.
+You’ll come across an occasional sign pointing you to Dubrovnik’s old city, which seemed unnecessary to me, given that there’s only one path, and you’ll be staring at the city the entire way down.

 During the hike, I only came across one couple enjoying views from the single bench present along the hike.

-Travel Tip: I’m usually all about going against the grain, but this is not the time to do so.
-If you go in reverse order of this post, your back will be to the old town the entire hike from Dubrovnik to Bosanka.
-What a shame that would be!
+Travel Tip: I’m usually all about going against the grain, but this isn’t the time to do so.
+If you hike in the reverse order from Dubrovnik to Bosanka, your back will be to the old town for the entire hike.

 When you finish hiking down the stone steps, you’ll come to a main road.
 Look to your right and there will be a pedestrian tunnel leading down to the next main road.

 You’ll now be back in the residential outskirts of Dubrovnik.
-Keep making your way down and to the right, and you’ll soon come to the old town port.
+Keep making your way downwards and to the right, and you’ll soon come to the old town port.

-The hike from Bosanka down to the Dubrovnik Port took me about 25 minutes.
-However, you can easily do so quicker, if you don’t stop to take a gazillion photos like I did!
+The hike from Bosanka to the Dubrovnik port took me about 25 minutes.
+However, you can easily do so more quickly if you don’t stop to take a gazillion photos as I did.

 Bringing Your Dog Along?

-If you’re traveling with your dog, Wet Nose Escapades has put together a great video highlighting the many dog-friendly places you can explore with your dog in Dubrovnik.
+If you’re traveling with your dog, Wet Nose Escapades created a great video highlighting the many canine-friendly places you can explore with your dog in Dubrovnik.
 Check it out here: Dog Travel in Dubrovnik

-Below is a step-by-step photo guide of the Mount Srđ hike I described here.
-If you’re on the fence about hiking, I hope these pictures inspire you to do so!
+Below is a step-by-step photo guide of the Mount Srđ hike I described in this article.
+And if you’re on the fence about whether to hike Mount Srđ, I hope these pictures inspire you to do so.

 Curiosity led me to stumble upon the Bosanka hiking route to Dubrovnik.
-This was by far one of the most memorable parts of my time in Dubrovnik, and I hope you enjoy it, too!
+It was the most memorable day during my time in Dubrovnik, and I hope you enjoy it too.